IceWaffles/Optimised-Configs/README.md

 10-15 players - [Spigot](https://www.spigotmc.org/) | Allows use of plugins!
 Based off Bukkit (now CraftBukkit) while bringing in a few optimisations.

-15-50 players - [Paper](https://papermc.io/) | Provides dupes and bug fixes over vanilla minecraft!
+15-50 players - [Paper](https://papermc.io/) | Provides dupes and bug fixes over vanilla minecraft.
 Recently merged in Tuinity for a massive performance boost! <br />

 50-100 players - [Airplane](https://airplane.gg/) | Insane performance and optimisations.
 Do NOT use unless you have a very large server and must have the extra performance.